 3.1.
 Antivirus and Antimalware

-Install trusted antivirus and antimalware software to protect your devices from malware.
+Install a trusted antivirus and antimalware program to protect against malware on devices.

 3.2.
 Keep Software Updated

-Regularly update your operating system and software to patch security vulnerabilities.
+Periodically scan and update your operating system and software to patch security holes.

 3.3.
 Firewall